philipsoeberg/alsavo/README.md

 # com.haislund.homeassistant.alsavo

-Debian Docker image that publishes states from an Alsavo Heat Pump (taken from the Alsavo Pro Cloud Server) to MQTT and a description of how to configure Home Assistant to use the values.
+Debian Docker image that publishes states from an Alsavo Heat Pump (taken from the Alsavo Pro Heater Locally using the IP) to MQTT and a description of how to configure Home Assistant to use the values.

 The Docker image uses a compiled version of AlsavoCtrl developed by Mikko Strandborg - [GitHub link](https://github.com/strandborg/AlsavoCtrl).

 # Docker container
-An already build image is available at Docker Hub: peterhaislund/alsavo_status
+An already build image is available at Docker Hub: woopstar/alsavo_status

 ## Logging
 Logs are written to /data/alsavo_status.log so mapping the /data directory to the Docker host might be a good idea.